Global Private Practice · Online & Confidential

 This engagement is designed for those who are professionally effective but personally strained.
 It requires psychological readiness: the willingness to stop solving external problems for one hour and turn that analytical focus inward.

-If you are looking for a "life hack," a quick productivity boost, or a passive treatment where the therapist "fixes" you, we are not a match.
+If you are looking for a "life hack," a quick productivity boost, or a passive process where the therapist "fixes" you, we are not a match.
 If you are ready to metabolize the cost of your success and build a sustainable foundation for the future, I invite you to reach out.

 Are we a good fit?